 - If you are reading this manual, you must have opened up the main turntable box.
-In this box you will find the main HR-X chassis, tonearm, and all tools needed.
+In this box you will find the main ARIES chassis, tonearm, and all tools needed.
 Remove all packaging, noting how it fits together.
-If you ever need to send the HR-X back for service you must pack it properly.
-Save the packaging if you can, it will be very expensive to order it later. - If you ordered the HR-X for another tonearm, follow the tonearm manufacturer's recommendations for proper setup.
+If you ever need to send the Aries back for service you must pack it properly.
+Save the packaging if you can, it will be very expensive to order it later. - If you ordered the JMW Memorial tonearm with your ARIES, the tonearm is packed in this box and should be removed carefully.
+The base of the tonearm is mounted directly to the ARIES Solid Delrin tonearm board, follow the directions for the JMW Memorial tonearm and carefully set up the cartridge. - If you ordered the ARIES cut for another tonearm, follow the tonearm manufacturer's recommendations for proper setup.
 Remember that cartridge setup is a complicated but satisfying endeavor.
-If you take your time and protect the stylus you will ultimately be rewarded with a good sounding unit that you will not be afraid of working on. - Before lifting out the main chassis, remember that the feet are attached to the bottom of the unit.
+If you take your time and protect the stylus you will ultimately be rewarded with a good sounding unit that you will not be afraid of working on.

+- Before lifting out the main chassis, remember that the feet are attached to the bottom of the unit.
 Do not put the unit down on any furniture that could be damaged by these feet.
-Remove the protective bag and set the HR-X chassis down and center it on the shelf it will be resting on.

-- Lift out the platter and pull off the tape covering the spindle hole.
+Remove the protective bag and set the ARIES chassis down and center it on the shelf it will be resting on. - Lift out the platter and pull off the tape covering the spindle hole.
 Carefully place the platter over the spindle and let it slide down.
 The platter bearing has grease in it so none is needed at this time.
-The HR-X needs no lubrication for at least one year.
+The ARIES needs no lubrication for at least one year.
 A Chrome hardened ball running on a large Teflon surface takes the weight of the platter.
 This requires no lubrication to perform its task. - Spin the platter and see if it feels like it is running freely.
-If all is okay and the platter feels free but not loose proceed to the motor. - Open the 12X12X12 box and place the motor in the circular cutout to the left of the HR-X chassis with the switch facing left.
+If all is okay and the platter feels free but not loose proceed to the motor. - Open the 12X12X12 box and place the motor in the circular cutout to the left of the ARIES chassis with the switch facing left.
 Center the motor in this cutout with roughly a 1⁄2" space between it and the chassis all the way around.
 The motor needs no lubrication at this time and should be relatively noise free.
 It was just shipped and will be much quieter after a few hours running. - Remove the drive belt from the bag and place the belt on the small pulley groove and around the turntable platter.
 The drive pulley is designed for 33 and 45 operation with the smaller section being 33 and the larger section being 45.
-The motor pulley of your HR-X is designed to let you slightly adjust the speed at 33 and 45.
+The motor pulley of your ARIES is designed to let you slightly adjust the speed at 33 and 45.
 The center groove on the pulley in each diameter is the correct speed.
 If you need to increase or decrease the speed slightly you can move the belt up or down for fine adjustment.
 Most people will just leave it on the center groove and never worry about it.
 If you hear any noise when starting the turntable put baby powder on the drive belts.